MickyHCorbett/MorfLess/README.md

 There are 4 buckets: A source bucket, a list bucket, a search bucket and the target bucket (the website) A CloudTrail event is used to trigger the Step Function when a file is uploaded or deleted from the source bucket.

-The Step Function consists of two Lamdbdas:
+The Step Function consists of two Lambdas:
 - RenderHtml
 - CreateListPages